sdc-china/IDA-doc/_posts/2020-09-29-references-migrate-ida-from-v2.7.x-to-v21.0.0.md

 ---
-title: "Migrating IDA from v2.7.x to v3.0.0"
+title: "Migrating IDA from v2.7.x to v21.0.0"
 category: references
 date: 2020-09-29 15:17:55
-last_modified_at: 2020-09-30 09:17:55
+last_modified_at: 2021-02-03 09:17:55
 order: 10
 ---

 # 1. Migrating IDA with a datasource connection

+**Important:** Please backup your database before migration!

 ## 1.1 Edit [IDA_HOME]/conf/**ida.properties** under **conf** folder.

 This properties file contains three main sections.
 Please set spring.datasource.driver-class-name, spring.datasource.url, spring.datasource.username, spring.datasource.password field.
 If you want to encode your database password.
 Please refer to [Repacking IDA Application][1].

-**Notes:** Please comment spring.datasource.jndi-name if you do not use a JNDI datasource.
+**Important:** Please comment spring.datasource.jndi-name if you do not use a JNDI datasource.

 **JNDI Configuration**